javyak/NwAutomation/1.CreateSummaryReport/Readme.md

 Check connectivity to all IP addresses configured in all network devices from all network devices.

+Note: a passwords.yml file needs to be created in the 1.CreateSummaryReport folder

 Plays:
 - Clean up and create directiry - Cleaned up from previous collections
 - Collect interface information from WAN Routers